 In addition to the B.S.
 CIS Program Outcomes, students in the Cyber and Information Security Technology Major learn about installing, securing, testing, and maintaining computer networks.

-Upon successful completion of the Cyber and Information Security Technology Major, graduates are able to:
+Upon successful completion of the Cyber and Information Security Technology Major, graduates are expected to:

 - Plan, design, configure and administer a network and security infrastructure